typora/support.typora.io/_posts/how-to/2016-06-26-Use Typora From Shell or cmd.md

 **Figure 2 - Application chooser window**
 ![Figure 2 - Application chooser](/media/use-from-shell/Snip20180704_2.png)

-(Requires Typora ≥ 1.1) You could also add typora.exe in PATH, then use `typora xxx.md` to open markdown file, or create new one if target file does not exists.
+You could also add typora.exe in PATH, then use `typora xxx.md` to open markdown file, or create new one if target file does not exists.

 ## Linux